sp550/electron-vite-vue/README.md

 /- import notes and patient database from plaintext ( i guess this can be used for migration from notepad-helper too!)
 **Priority 5: Large-Scale Features** keyboard nav
-- Auto-backup for each note (own DB with one-minute backups and history revert icon).
+- history and revert from Auto-backup for each note (own DB with one-minute backups and history revert icon).
-- Todo list for patients.
+- ?Todo list for patients.
 - Issues extractor.
 - Report generator.